MIA TINGLEY

 EMBROIDERY:

-These pieces were made as an artist appreciation assignment, and sought loose inspiration from the artist Abdoulaye Konate, specifically his piece titled "Marrakech".
-I approached these pieces with a systematic and consistent satin stitch to complement the organic and abstract shapes I chose to depict as representation of a code or some form of communication.
-I sought direct inspiration from the color palette, but additionally mimicked the motion of strips of fabric in his work through the repeated satin stitch.
+These pieces were made as an artist appreciation project, and sought inspiration from the artist Abdoulaye Konate, specifically his piece titled "Marrakech" (left).
+I sought direct inspiration from the color palette, but additionally recreated the motion of strips of fabric in his work through the repeated vertical satin stitch.
 My composition however was more inspired by the broad concept of communication throughout his work particularly though his choice of materials.
 My designs are abstract interpretations of hypothetical motifs and symbols used as a form of communication.

 CLUB MERCHANDISE

 Designed, bought, and organized product sales and deliveries for the UW-Madison Club Tennis team merchandise for the 2025-2026 year.
-Collaborated with a collegiate merchandizing company and Under Armour to organize sales for 100 players and select products for sales.
+Collaborated with a collegiate merchandising company and Under Armour to select products and organize sales for 100 players.

 MISCELLANEOUS: